• Home /

 Is Title Insurance Mandatory?

 Lender’s title insurance is usually required when you take out a mortgage.
-Owner’s title insurance, while optional, is recommended to protect your investment.
+Owner’s title insurance, while optional, is highly recommended to protect your investment.

 Can You Purchase Title Insurance After Closing?